keren5005/DecipherPhrase-Computational-Learning/Readme.md

-DecipherPhrase-Computational-Learning
+# DecipherPhrase-Computational-Learning

-Overview
+## Overview

-This Python program is designed to decipher a phrase using a provided lexicon and alphabet.
-It utilizes computational learning to find the optimal decryption key (K) for the given encrypted phrase.
+Welcome to the DecipherPhrase-Computational-Learning project!
+This Python program is designed to intelligently decipher a given phrase using a provided lexicon and alphabet.
+Leveraging computational learning techniques, the script aims to find the optimal decryption key (K) for the encrypted phrase.

-Files
+# Project Structure
 decipher.py:
-The main Python script for deciphering the given phrase.
+The core Python script responsible for deciphering the provided phrase.

-config-decipher.json:
+*config-decipher.json:*
-Configuration file containing details such as the secret phrase, lexicon filename, and ABC filename.
+Configuration file containing essential details such as the secret phrase, lexicon filename, and ABC filename.

-abc.txt:
+*abc.txt:*
 File containing the alphabet used for decryption.

-lexicon.txt:
+*lexicon.txt:*
 File containing the lexicon used for deciphering.

-Results
+*Results*
-The program will output the deciphered phrase and the optimal decryption key (K).
+Upon execution, the program will output the deciphered phrase along with the optimal decryption key (K).

+*Contributing*
+Contributions are welcome!
+Feel free to open issues or submit pull requests to enhance the project.